Don’t hit the trails without packing these hiking essentials that could save your life, or just your summit attempt.

 Backpack: A good backpack is key to a comfortable hiking trip.
-Pick one that’s lightweight and big enough to hold all your hiking essentials, but not so big that you’re tempted to over pack.
+The right backpack for you will depend on personal fit and the length of your trip (along with how much you’ll be carrying.)
+For a short hike, pick a backpack that’s lightweight and big enough to hold all your hiking essentials, but not so big that you’re tempted to overpack.
 The Hyperlite Mountain Gear Daybreak Ultralight Daypack is one of the lightest daypacks out there, weighing in at just 1.26 pounds.
 The light weight doesn’t mean that important features are skimped on—it still has comfortable padded straps, a hip belt that can be stashed away, a water-resistant exterior, and a padded back panel.
 Keep your backpack organized with Hyperlite Mountain Gear’s Stuff Sacks which are equally lightweight.
 Bonus: All Hyperlite gear is hand-made in Maine.

-Water Bottle: If you don’t want to carry a ton of water on a long hike, or just want to be prepared in case of an emergency, the Lifestraw Flex is a good choice for a water bottle.
-The included filter removes bacteria, parasites, and chemicals, so that you can safely and quickly drink from any water source you find.
-The soft bottle is lightweight, easy to pack, and simple to drink from.
+Water Bottle: If you don’t want to carry a ton of water on a long hike, or just want to be prepared in case of an emergency, the Lifestraw Peak Series is a good choice for a water bottle.
+The included filter removes bacteria, parasites, and microplastics, so that you can safely and quickly drink from any water source you find.
+The soft bottle is lightweight, easy to pack, and collapsible when not in use.

 Portable Battery: Don’t be stuck with a dead phone in an emergency.
-The Sherpa 15 Power Bank won’t take up too much room in your pack, and gives your phone a full charge without needing to pack extra cables.
-If you get lost, having a charged cell phone is essential.
+The Biolite Charge 80 PD won’t take up too much room in your pack and can charge anything from a smartphone to a 13″ laptop.

 Trekking Poles: A good set of hiking poles can help save your knees from strain on the descent, and prevent slips and falls on tough terrain or muddy trails.
-I like the Leki Micro Vario Carbon Trekking Poles, which fold down small to fit in your daypack, and fast thanks to a simple push-button release system.
-These poles can adjust to fit almost any hiker, and weigh a mere 8.25 ounces.
+I like LEKI’s Cressida FX Carbon poles, which quickly break down to a packable size, making them easy to store in your backpack when you’re not using them.
+With a hollow shaft made from a lightweight carbon fiber, these poles won’t weigh you down, coming in at a mere 8.64 ounces.

 Hiking Essentials: Footwear

 Hiking Boots: Opt for hiking boots over shoes when you’re facing a longer, tougher hike, or for those times when you’ll be carrying a heavier pack—like on an overnight trip.
 Hiking boots offer more ankle support, as well as additional protection from bites, scrapes, and water.
-I love the Scarpa Hydrogen Hike GTX, available for both women and men.
-These boots are waterproof and breathable, and have a Vibram sole that gives traction that’s lightweight.
-I especially appreciate the understated and stylish design of these hiking boots.
+I love Salewa’s Pedroc Pro Powertex Hiking Boots which focus on three important factors: comfort, protection, and lightness.
+Weighing an impressive 290 grams per shoe, these boots won’t slow you down on the trail.

 Hiking Essentials: Clothing